Subscribe to the Flying ✈️ Solo Newsletter

 • Unpacking how you currently describe your work, and how it needs to change

-• Looking at the work the business enjoys doing, and where clients see the most value
+• Looking at where the business creates the most value, and where clients actually need help

 • Shaping a clearer, simpler way of talking about it